GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Method

-\paragraph{Head Pose Map Conditioning} To enable explicit head pose control, we introduce head pose maps $M_{tar}=\{m_{tar}^{n}\}_{n=1}^{N}$ which are essentially normal maps that indicate target head poses during both training and inference.
+\paragraph{Head Pose Map Conditioning.} To enable explicit head pose control, we introduce head pose maps $M_{tar}=\{m_{tar}^{n}\}_{n=1}^{N}$ which are essentially normal maps that indicate target head poses during both training and inference.
 We utilize an off-the-shelf FLAME tracker~\cite{qian2024vhap} to extract 3D Morphable Models (3DMM) parameters including shape, expression, translation, and rotation, which can be used to reconstruct a corresponding mesh of a personalized 3D mesh.
 The head pose maps are then generated by rasterizing the vertex normals of the mesh onto the 2D image plane using the corresponding camera intrinsics and extrinsics.
 To minimize the identity leakage, we set expression related parameters to zero when rendering the normal maps.
 To ensure spatial compatibility with the noisy latent input, we interpolate the head pose maps $M\in R^{B\times (V/F)\times C\times H_{m}\times W_{m}}$ to match the latent resolution $Z\in R^{B\times (V/F)\times C\times H_{z}\times W_{z}}$ , where $V$ and $F$ denotes view dimension and temporal dimension.
 The interpolated head pose maps are then concatenated with the latent features before feeding them into the reference model and denoising model.

-\paragraph{Synthetic Dataset} Current public datasets with real human portraits lack high-quality surface normal annotations, and pseudo normals obtained from off-the-shelf estimators are inherently limited by estimator accuracy.
+\paragraph{Synthetic Dataset.} Current public datasets with real human portraits lack high-quality surface normal annotations, and pseudo normals obtained from off-the-shelf estimators are inherently limited by estimator accuracy.
 Synthetic datasets, by contrast, provide precise ground-truth normals and have proven effective for various face-related tasks.
 We thus incorporate SynthHuman~\cite{saleh2025david}, which offers diverse identities with ground-truth normals, to supplement our multi-view training data, enhancing model generalizability and generated normal quality.

-To effectively combine synthetic and multi-view datasets during joint training, we adopt a weighted random sampling strategy.
-Each dataset is assigned an importance weight proportional to both its predefined priority and size, ensuring that larger datasets are sampled more frequently while smaller but important datasets remain adequately represented.
-This balances dataset diversity while preserving each dataset's relative contribution.
+To effectively combine synthetic and multi-view datasets during joint training, we adopt a weighted random sampling strategy with manually-set importance weights adjusted by sample count.
+This balances dataset diversity while ensuring that multi-view data is sampled approximately 10× more frequently per sample than synthetic data, reflecting its greater volume and reliability, while smaller synthetic datasets remain adequately represented.